SEAFARER EXPLORATION CORP - Quarter Report: 2009 September (Form 10-Q)

 Critical Accounting Estimates

-Management’s discussion and analysis of our financial condition and results of operations are based upon our condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these financial statements requires management to make estimates and judgments that affect the amounts reported herein.
+estimates and judgments that affect the amounts reported herein.
 On an on-going basis, we evaluate our estimates.
 Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

 Recent Accounting Pronouncements

 We have reviewed accounting pronouncements and interpretations thereof that have effectiveness dates during the periods reported and in future periods.
 We believe that the following impending standards may have an impact on our future filings.
-The applicability of any standard is subject to the formal review of our financial management and certain standards are under consideration.
+The applicability of any standard is subject to the formal review of our financial

-In June 2009, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) No. 2009-01, Topic 105 - Generally Accepted Accounting Principles - amendments based on Statement of Financial Accounting Standards No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles.
-This ASU reflected the issuance of FASB Statement No. 168.
-This Accounting Standards Update amends the FASB Accounting Standards Codification (the “Codification”) for the issuance of FASB Statement No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles.
-This Accounting Standards Update includes Statement 168 in its entirety, including the accounting standards update instructions contained in Appendix B of the Statement.
+Update includes Statement 168 in its entirety, including the accounting standards update instructions contained in Appendix B of the Statement.
 The Codification does not change current U.S. GAAP, but is intended to simplify user access to all authoritative U.S. GAAP by providing all the authoritative literature related to a particular topic in one place.
-The Codification is effective for interim and annual periods ending after September 15, 2009, and as of the effective date, all existing accounting standard documents will be superseded.
-The Codification is effective for the third quarter of 2009, and accordingly, the Quarterly Report on Form 10-Q for the quarter ending September 30, 2009 and all subsequent public filings will reference the Codification as the sole source of authoritative literature.
+The Codification is effective for interim and annual periods ending after September 15, 2009, and as of the effective date, all existing accounting

 In June 2009, the FASB issued ASU No. 2009-02, Omnibus Update-Amendments to Various Topics for Technical Corrections.
 This omnibus ASU detailed amendments to various topics for technical corrections.
-The adoption of ASU 2009-02 did not have a material impact on the Company’s financial statements.
+The adoption of ASU 2009-02 did not have a material impact on the Company’s

 In August 2009, the FASB issued ASU No. 2009-03, SEC Update - Amendments to Various Topics Containing SEC Staff Accounting Bulletins.
 This ASU updated cross-references to Codification text.
-The adoption of ASU 2009-03 did not have a material impact on the Company’s financial statements.
+The adoption of ASU 2009-03 did not have a material impact on the Company’s

 In August 2009, the FASB issued ASU No. 2009-05, Fair Value Measurements and Disclosures (Topic 820) - Measuring Liabilities at Fair Value.
 This ASU amends Subtopic 820-10, Fair Value Measurements and Disclosures to provide guidance on the fair value measurement of liabilities.
-The adoption of ASU 2009-05 did not have a material impact on the Company’s financial statements.

 In September 2009, the FASB issued ASU No. 2009-07, Technical Corrections to SEC Paragraphs.
 This Accounting Standards Update corrected SEC paragraphs in response to comment letters.
-The adoption of ASU 2009-07 did not have material impact on the Company’s financial statements.
+The adoption of ASU 2009-07 did not have material impact on the Company’s financial

 Other recent accounting pronouncements issued by FASB, the AICPA and the SEC did not or are not believed by management to have a material impact on the Company’s present or future financial statements.